-11. Promotions and PR Photo calls
+12. Promotions and PR Photo calls

 There are many occasions where individuals and groups request permission to launch or highlight an issue with a photograph taken either inside or outside Parliament Buildings.
-Since restoration in 2007, the Commission has strived to make Parliament Buildings a more accessible and welcoming place, and therefore allows some photography to take place in the Great Hall and/or on the steps outside Parliament Buildings.
+Since restoration in 2007, the Assembly Commission has endeavouredto make Parliament Buildings a more accessible and welcoming place, and therefore allows some photography to take place in the Great Hall and/or on the steps outside Parliament Buildings.

-Where a group has requested permission to take a photograph to launch or publicise their group or a specific issue, the request should be forwarded in the first instance to the Communications Office.
+Where a group has requested permission to take a photograph to launch or publicise their group or a specific issue including the possible display use of placards, the request should be forwarded in the first instance to the Communications Office.
 The Communications Office will alert the Head of Usher Services, and the decision whether to permit the request should be taken by the Head of Communications and the Head of Usher Services.